diku-dk/lys/README.md

 These keybindings are common for all lys programs and cannot be
 overridden:

-  + ESC: Exit the program.
+  + ESC: Exit the program, or escape mouse grabbing.
   + F1: Toggle showing text.

 ## Common command-line options